meditationstuff/protocol_1/index.md

 Note: Regarding "interleaving," interleaving meditation and LIFE isn't particularly recommended, except for cautiously stolen moments, because the ultimate combination of meditation and life is just life.
 Perhaps keep meditation and life somewhat separate and let them sift into each other naturally so/&#8203;until only life remains.
 But also ignore/&#8203;adapt this, too, if it doesn't feel right.

 Note: Don't take too seriously all the "ontology" and "categorization" above.
 Let it be fluid and playful and provisional, discardable.

+See also:

+* Not identical, but, if curious, compare with "remain uninvolved" in:
+	* Awbery, Charlie.
+Opening Awareness: A guide to finding vividness in spacious clarity.
+Evolving Ground Ltd, 2023.
+* Also compare with Tilopa's "Six Words of Advice" (and lots of similar stuff)

 [<a href="#179ah">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]